Morpho Vault V2

 Other Key Features

-- New Fee Structure: Supports both a performance fee (on yield) and a management fee (on total assets).
+- New Fee Structure: Supports both a performance fee (up to 50% on yield) and a management fee (up to 5% on total assets).

 - Interest Rate Controls: The Curator can set a